 Getting started is easy with Azure IoT solution accelerators, preconfigured templates that are customizable to your needs.

 How will you use Azure?

-These three services are just a glimpse of what Azure can do for your environment.
+These four services are just a glimpse of what Azure can do for your environment.
 Besides Microsoft’s defined services, it is full of cloud-computing potential that you can utilize in almost any way imaginable.